 Talk about money before you move in together

-Some important questions to ask when you want to gain a sense of the financial picture of the person you are thinking of committing to:
+Here are some important questions revolving around money issues in relationships to ask when you want to gain a sense of the financial picture of the person you are thinking of committing to.

-- What amount of money does each of you need to feel comfortable?
+- What amount of money does each of you need to feel comfortable with?

 - How do you split up the budget if your earnings are vastly different?